-The Company entered into an amended and restated profit participation agreement on March 12, 2004 with its CEO, Alan Stock, which became effective on April 2, 2004, and amends a profit participation agreement with Mr. Stock in effect since May 2002.
-Under the agreement, Mr. Stock receives a profit interest in two theatres once the Company has recovered its capital investment in these theatres plus its borrowing costs.
-During the three months ended March 31, 2007, the Company recorded \$114 in profit participation expense payable to Mr. Stock, which is included in general and administrative expenses on the Company's condensed consolidated statement of income.
-As of March 31, 2007, the amount owed to Mr. Stock under this agreement was \$114.
-In the event that Mr. Stock's employment is terminated without cause, profits will be distributed according to a formula set forth in the profit participation agreement.
-Upon consummation of Cinemark Holdings, Inc.'s initial public offering on April 24, 2007, the Company exercised its option to terminate the amended and restated profit participation agreement and purchased Mr. Stock's interest in the theatres on May 3, 2007 for a price of \$6,853 pursuant to the terms of the profit participation agreement.
-This payment will be recorded as general and administrative expenses in the Company's condensed consolidated statement of income during the three months ended June 30, 2007, and the agreement with Mr. Stock has been terminated.
+The Company entered into an amended and restated profit participation agreement on March 12, 2004 with its CEO, Alan Stock, which became effective on April 2, 2004, and amended the profit participation agreement with Mr. Stock in effect since May 2002.
+Under the agreement, Mr. Stock received a profit interest in two theatres once the Company recovered its capital investment in these theatres plus its borrowing costs.
+Upon consummation of the Company's initial public offering on April 24, 2007, the Company exercised its option to terminate the amended and restated profit participation agreement and purchased Mr. Stock's interest in the theatres on May 3, 2007 for a price of \$6,853 pursuant to the terms of the agreement.
+The Company also paid payroll taxes of approximately \$99 related to the payment made to terminate the amended and restated profit participation agreement.
+The aggregate amount paid of \$6,952 is reflected within cost of operations in the Company's condensed consolidated statement of income for the three and six months ended June 30, 2007 and the agreement with Mr. Stock has been terminated.

-The Company leases 25 theatres and two parking facilities from Syufy Enterprises, LP ("Syufy") or affiliates of Syufy, which owns approximately 10.8% of the Company's issued and outstanding shares of common stock as of March 31, 2007.
-Raymond Syufy and Joseph Syufy are two of the Company's directors and are officers of the general partner of Syufy Enterprises, LP.
+The Company leases 25 theatres and two parking facilities from Syufy Enterprises, LP ("Syufy") or affiliates of Syufy, which owns approximately 7.7% of the Company's issued and outstanding shares of common stock as of June 30, 2007.
+Raymond Syufy is one of the Company's directors and is an officer of the general partner of Syufy.
 Of these 27 leases, 22 have fixed minimum annual rent in an aggregate amount of approximately \$23,500.
 Of these 22 leases with fixed minimum annual rent, 17 have a remaining lease term plus extension option(s) that exceed 30 years, four have a remaining lease term plus extension option(s) that exceed 18 years, and one has a remaining lease term of approximately three years.
 Three of these 22 leases have triggering events that allow the Company to convert the fixed minimum rent to a fixed percentage of gross sales as defined in the lease with the further right to terminate the lease if the theatre level cash flow drops below \$0.
 Five of these 22 leases have triggering events that allow the Company to terminate the lease prior to expiration of the term.
-These five leases without minimum annual rent have rent based upon a specified percentage of gross sales as defined in the lease with no minimum annual rent.
-Four of these percentage rent leases have a 12 month term plus automatic 12 month renewal options, and the Company has the right to terminate the lease if the theatre level cash flow drops below \$0.
-One of these percentage rent leases has a remaining term of 18 months, and Syufy has the right to terminate this lease prior to the end of the term.
+The five leases without minimum annual rent have rent based upon a specified percentage of gross sales as defined in the lease with no minimum annual rent.
+Four of these percentage rent leases have remaining terms of 3 months plus automatic 12 month renewal options, and the Company has the right to terminate the lease if the theatre level cash flow drops below \$0.
+One of these percentage rent leases has a remaining term of 15 months, and Syufy has the right to terminate this lease prior to the end of the term.